 How is micro-needling RF performed?

 Each treatment takes about 15–20 minutes of active energy delivery, and results gradually appear over the next several months.
 While each patient's skin condition is unique, Intensif RF Microneedle treatment generally requires a series of treatments spaced approximately four weeks apart to ensure optimal results.
 The procedure is typically well-tolerated, with little discomfort and minimal downtime.
-There is no need for any special post-treatment expect for sunscreens.
+There is no need for any special post-treatment except for sunscreens.
 The most common side effects are redness and swelling in the treatment area, which generally resolves within a few days.
-In contrast to fractional laser treatment, RF devices can be used on all skin tones and the incidence of inflammatory hyperpigmentation is very low.
+In contrast to fractional laser treatment, RF devices can be used on all skin tones, and the incidence of inflammatory hyperpigmentation is very low.